Adam Ayles

 Through drinking only Adam's Ales.

-Ayles later lived in New Zealand.
-He died suddenly while at his work tending the bowling green at the Rocky Nook Bowling Club in Auckland.
+Ayles left the navy in 1885 and lived in Sydney for a few years, then moved to New Zealand.
+He lived in Carterton from 1893 to 1899, working as the town's librarian, before moving to Auckland.
+He died suddenly in April 1912 while at his work tending the bowling green at the Rocky Nook Bowling Club in Auckland.